 SEWELL, Stephen Charles 1814-1865 (On intermittent fever) Stephen Sewell, brother of Edward and cousin of James Arthur (1833) was born in Montréal.
-He was registered in 1835 and taught at McGill from 1842-1852 when he moved to Ottawa, where he died.
+He was registered in 1835 and taught at McGill from 1842-1848 and 1850-1852 when he moved to Ottawa, where he died.
 In 1849 he resigned from McGill and moved to Lennoxville where he was offered a position with Bishops' College but apparently he did not stay there very long.
 (British American Journal of Medical and Physical Sciences, v.
 5, 1849 (1 November) p 193-194).
 While a student in Edinburgh he was elected as President of the Royal Medical Society.
 He was awarded an ad eundem degree by McGill in 1843.and was a member of the Montréal Medical Board for several years.
 (14,27) Obituary: Canada Medical Journal and monthly record of medical and surgical science. v.2:7 1866 p 334.

 BLACK, Rufus Smith 1812-1893 (On the pathology and treatment of murbus coxarius) Noted as “ex Nova Scotia”, Black, who practiced in Halifax, became one of the first vice-presidents of the Canadian Medical Association in 1867.
 He was the grandson of Dr Rufus Black, who had come with the Loyalists and settled in Westmorland County, New Brunswick.
 He is reputed to be the first person to have used a stethoscope in Nova Scotia.
 (31)